olli208/performance-master/README.md

 ![after loadCSS](audit/after_loadcss.png)

 ## Final optimizations
 After Gzipping and modifying the critical CSS, and putting the fontfaceobserver down at the bottom of the body I finaly got the 100/100 score.
 Web Page Test gives different results but I have records of the tests I've ran.
+I also removed loadCSS, although it made the page rendering faster the result was that the nav doesnt have any CSS in the beginning.
+Tha's something I have to look further into.

 ## Result